-Updates of the Energy Performance Contract (EPC) projects is as follows.
-Our vision for this project was to reduce waste and improve the facilities.
-We believe we are on target to achieve the set goals, as we are seeing reductions in energy consumption and many spaces have received improved lighting/space temperature controls up-grades.
+Kenyon's vision for this project is to reduce waste and improve the facilities.
+We are on target to achieve the set goals as we are seeing reductions in energy consumption and many spaces have received improved lighting/space temperature controls up-grades.

 The energy efficient lighting conversions measures are also moving forward.
 Many of you are enjoying the new lights that have been installed across campus; the new fixtures provide better light and use half the electricity as compared to the old fixtures that were removed.
 We have replaced / retrofitted 4,400 lighting fixtures out of the 11,046 fixtures planed to be replaced / retrofitted.
 Our attention is now turning towards the dorms.
 We will move through the building as they are available, as before, I will provide a detailed building work schedule for your area before we move into your building.